 A similar result occurred in a DCC case brought against Connecticut's renewable portfolio standards.
 In Allco Finance v.
 Dykes, 861 F.3d 82 (2nd Cir.
 2017), the relevant state program distinguished between renewable energy credits based on their place of origin.
 The court held that the program did not amount to discrimination against interstate commerce, as there were legitimate regulatory reasons to consider credits produced in Connecticut differently from those produced outside of the state relative to the reduction of in-state air pollution.
-The language in Connecticut program is similar to that in AB 398.
-But the Connecticut program made geographic distinctions only insofar as those distinctions were made by a federally-supervised program that encouraged the creation of independent (in-state) and regional organizations for the defensible purpose of encouraging the management of the electric grid (which is itself regional).
+The language in the Connecticut program is similar to that in AB 398.
+However, the Connecticut program made geographic distinctions only insofar as those distinctions were made by a federally-supervised program that encouraged the creation of independent (in-state) and regional organizations for the defensible purpose of encouraging the management of the electric grid (which is itself regional).
 See Allco Finance, 861 F.3d at 106.
-AB 398 makes geographic distinction, does not respect political or even geographic boundaries.
-This decision does not mean that a challenge brought against California's offset program will have similar results.
+AB 398 makes geographic distinctions without reference to any federal program and without reference to a regional grid.
+Global warming, by definition, does not respect political or even geographic boundaries.
+Thus, given these distinctions and the fact that this decision was issued by the Second Circuit and not the Ninth (which includes California), The Allco Finance decision by no means indicates that a challenge brought against California's offset program will have similar results.